realA10001986/Dash-Gauges/hardware/README.md

 You can purchase a bezel at [CircuitSetup](https://circuitsetup.us/product/delorean-time-machine-dash-plutonium-gauge-bezel/); note that it is for a model 29/39/49/59/79 panel meter ('Roentgens'); a model 142 won't fit.

-You additionally need a lever switch (single pole, ON-OFF), which is mounted on the right hand side piece (see [here](/hardware/enclosure/measurements_side.png) for its position).
+You additionally need a lever switch (single pole, maintained, ON-OFF), which is mounted on the right hand side piece (see [here](/hardware/enclosure/measurements_side.png) for its position).
 This switch is called "side switch" hereinafter.

 # Appendix A: Resistors for Gauges